Brainketunze/app-theme-/development-strategy.md

    - They add core feature's Logo's in index.file in the project
 3. Add the file `style.css`
    - Style the html page with colors, backgroung, margin, font-size, padding border's etc...;

-## 6. Terminal

-1. Set up your repository and clone it
-2. Write a development strategy
-3. Set up a project board on your repo
+#### Images and CSS folder and Fonts

+These folders from the titurials `app-theme` were push to github repo with the git bash terminal commit.

+## 2. Creating project board

+* Using a basic kanban templates to create the `To Do` list with all the task that need to branches and files etc...
+* turning a task to an issue
-4. Create one issue per step, move them to the board for each step
+* Create one issue per step, move them to the board for each step
    - Move that issue into in progress
    - Create a new branch for each page locally